LeviD77/flipping-cards/README.md

-# SuperCharge homework for JavaScript developer
+# Homework for JavaScript developer

 1. Download the git repository
 2. Navigate to to the root folder